Florence Foster Jenkins (film)

-Florence Foster Jenkins is a 2016 biographical film directed by Stephen Frears and written by Nicholas Martin and Julia Kogan.
+Florence Foster Jenkins is a 2016 biographical comedy drama film directed by Stephen Frears and written by Nicholas Martin and Julia Kogan.
 It stars Meryl Streep as Florence Foster Jenkins, a New York heiress known for her generosity and poor singing.
 Hugh Grant plays her manager and long-time companion, St. Clair Bayfield.
 Other cast members include Simon Helberg, Rebecca Ferguson, and Nina Arianda.